 This can also be purchased from pharmacies and online.
 Maybe Baby is a handheld mini-microscope, which enables you to observe the microscopic picture of a dry saliva sample.
 By observing your saliva crystallisation, this enables you to follow your monthly cycle, determining the ovulation period which appears as ‘ferning’ unlike other infertile times.

 The position of your cervix changes throughout your cycle which can give you further clues to your fertility.
 It may take a little time for you to get used to the different positions, so give yourself a little time to learn – it’s going to be difficult to know the very first time if your cervix is high or low.
 A low, hard, dry and closed cervix is least fertile, a high, soft, wet and open cervix most fertile.
 Checking the position of your cervix is best done at the same time each day due to changes which may occur throughout the day.

-Also in the BellyBelly Forums, our moderators keeps a daily list of cycles for our members, so you can keep track of where you are.
-You’ll also find plenty of help to interpret and suggest ideas by more experienced charters.
+Also in the BellyBelly Forums, you can join in on our charting your cycle forum.
+You’ll find plenty of help to interpret and suggest ideas by more experienced charters.
 Here are some cycle charts for successful conception.